breatheco-de/content/src/content/lesson/what-is-http.md

 ---
-title: "What is HTTP?"
+title: What is HTTP?
+subtitle: >-
-subtitle: "HTTP stands for Hypertext Transfer Protocol.
-It is a set of communication rules that enables the flow of information over the World Wide Web (WWW)."
+  HTTP stands for Hypertext Transfer Protocol.
+It is a set of communication rules that enables the flow of information over the World Wide Web (WWW).
-cover_local: "../../assets/images/http-0.png"
+cover_local: ../../assets/images/http-0.png
-textColor: "white"
+textColor: white
-date: "2020-10-19T16:36:31+00:00"
+date: '2020-10-19T16:36:31+00:00'
-tags: ["HTTP"]
+tags:
+  - HTTP
-status: "published"
+status: published
+description: >-
+  Learn about HTTP, the essential protocol for web communication.
+Discover how it works, request methods, and response codes in our comprehensive guide!
 ---
 ## What is HTTP?

 HTTP (*HyperText Transfer Protocol*) is a protocol used to transmit hypermedia documents over the Web.
 It is involved in all information transmission flows across the Internet.